planning your visit

 - Gregory’s General Store (PDF 1900kB)

 - Jerushah – the Tilted Cottage (PDF 580kB)

 - T. Cook’s Sweet Shop (PDF 888kB)

 - Underground Mine Trip (PDF 1200kB)

 Our specialist Access Tours take place once a month on a Saturday and begin with an introductory welcome to the Museum.
-See below or visit our What’s On page to view upcoming tours.
+A dedicated tour guide will be with you for the duration of your tour.
+Visit our What’s On page to view and book upcoming tours.